 Here are some other advantages of having a PO Box:

-- You cannot use a PO Box as your business address if you are forming an LLC or corporation.
+- You cannot use a PO Box as your business address if you are forming an LLC or corporation, many states will NOT allow you to use a PO Box

-- Mail can only be received from USPS and not other providers like UPS or FedEx.
+- Mail can only be received from USPS and not other mail providers like UPS or FedEx

 Private mailboxes are located in malls, plazas, or retail centers, for example, the Postal Annex, PostNet or UPS Store.
 Private mailboxes can receive mail and parcels from any carrier, including FedEx, UPS, and USPS, which is the advantage over PO Boxes because they receive deliveries from USPS only.